 She is currently completing her ACCA (Association of Chartered Certified Accountants) qualification.
 She works in English and French.

-Selvizhi Venkatachellum is an Accountant and Administrative Officer at IPvocate Africa.
-She previously worked in the banking and auditing sectors.
+Elodie Dinan is an Accountant and Administrative Officer at IPvocate Africa.
+She has over 6 years’ experience in the accounting sector, more specifically in SMEs and the shipping sector.